A spectral sequence for spaces of maps between operads: Operads and dendroidal objects

 We see that there are $3$ strata homeomorphic to $S^{n-1} \times S^{n-1}$ and the corolla stratum corresponding to the interior of $FM_n(3)$.
 (In the case $n = 1$ the configurations in $\mathbb{R}^n$ have a canonical ordering and by using this we obtain $FM_1(k) = \Sigma_k \times SP(k)$, where $SP(k)$ is a polytope found by Stasheff long before the work of Fulton-MacPherson.)
 The number of strata grows quickly with the level.
 There are already $26$ trees in $\Psi_4$. \\ This stratification is compatible with the operadic structure.
 So for example the composition

 is an embedding whose image is the union of the strata corresponding to trees of the shape

 \end{exam}

-\begin{thm}[May's recognition principle]\cite{May72} Every $n$-fold loop space is an $E_n$-algebra in a canonical way.
+\begin{thm}[May's recognition principle \cite{May72}\,] Every $n$-fold loop space is an $E_n$-algebra in a canonical way.
 Conversely let $X$ be a group-like $E_n$-algebra.
-Then there exists another space $Y$ and a zig-zag of weak homotopy equivalences
+Then there exists another space $Y$ and a zig-zag of weak homotopy equivalences $X \leftarrow Z \rightarrow \Omega^n Y$ of $E_n$-algebras. \end{thm}